 This guidance provides a summary of key tax rates, allowances and reliefs for 2017/18, 2018/19 and 2019/20.

-Guidance from ICAEW's Tax Faculty for practitioners on the latest developments in policy, practice and legislation related to business taxes and reliefs.
+Guidance from ICAEW's Tax Faculty for practitioners on the latest developments in practice, policy and legislation related to personal tax.

 HMRC contact information, including telephone numbers, online options and postal addresses, together with tips.